Zha0rong/RABID-seq/README.md

 ## Step 2: Extract, filter, and correct Rabies barcodes
 #### Use the extract_rabies_barcodes.py to extract Rabies barcodes, perform structural filtering, and barcode error correction.
 Specify the mouse id using -m

-	python extract_rabies_barcodes.py --in rabies_se.fastq --mouse 1
+	python extract_rabies_barcodes.py --in rabies_se.fastq -id S505

-	# -in STR :                              path to the single end file produced by "indrops.py project.yaml filter"
+	# -in STR :                              Path to the single end file produced by "indrops.py project.yaml filter"
-	# -mouse INT :                           a unique integer representing the mouse id
+	# -id STR :                           	 A unique sample id.
+If left blank, sample index is used

 #### The structure of the output table is:
 Mouse_SampleID_Cellbarcode | Mouse_Rabiesbarcode | UMI counts
 ------------ | ------------- | --------------
-1_S505_AGACGAGGAGATGGCT	 | 1_ATGTATGTATCTTGCCGTATACATGCAG | 29
+AGACGAGGAGATGGCT	 | ATGTATGTATCTTGCCGTATACATGCAG | 29

 ## Step 3: Perform rarefaction analysis of rabies barcodes
 #### Use the run_rarefaction.py script to perform a rarefaction analysis of the Rabies barcodes

 	python run_rarefaction.py -1 read1.fastq -2 read2.fastq

-	# -1 STR :                             path to unprocessed read1.fastq (same as used by indrops.py project.yaml filter)
+	# -1 STR :                             Path to unprocessed read1.fastq (same as used by indrops.py project.yaml filter)
-	# -2 STR :                             path to unprocessed read2.fastq (same as used by indrops.py project.yaml filter)
+	# -2 STR :                             Path to unprocessed read2.fastq (same as used by indrops.py project.yaml filter)

 #### The structure of the output table is:
 Read depth | Unique Rabies barocdes